 Reach out to old friends, schoolmates, and relatives that have been out of reach for a while

-Take A Break: It is okay to sometimes feel pressured because, like anybody else, we have a lot of priorities to do.
+Take A Break: It is okay sometimes to feel pressured because, like anybody else, we have a lot of priorities to do.
 However, we shouldn’t let our busy schedules become the reason for our mental and emotional burnout.
 We have to relax for a little bit and find time to pause, even for a while.
 Taking a break from everything is important because it helps us in clearing our thoughts and feelings.
 It enables us to cope with stress and have a sense of purpose.
 Taking a break allows us to reclaim ourselves and regain focus.
 Some of the things we should do include:

 Being mentally and emotionally unstable is all I can understand with my situation right now.
 But it doesn’t bother me at all.
 For all I care, I am just true to myself.
 Therefore, people can either go by with my antics or leave me alone.
 It does not matter whether they like me or not because I know I wasn’t born to please them.
 I deal with things my own way because there is no point in allowing people to share their unsolicited opinions.
 I don’t need it.
-And even if I do, I still won’t have enough reasons to listen to their suggestions or whatever.
+And even if I do, I still won’t have enough reasons to listen to their suggestions.

 Yes, a lot of them think I am entirely hard to deal with.
 But I like it that way.
-I am not sure why many of these individuals give a fuss about how I deal with others.
+I am not sure why many of these individuals make a fuss about how I deal with others.
 This is me, and I only want to be accepted as who I am.
 Is that too much to ask?
 If my personality is the significant issue why people are choosing to stay away from me, it doesn’t matter.
 I don’t need them anyway (sourgraping).

 How I Deal With People

 So far, I deal with people the hard way.
-Perhaps that is because I always find myself angry even at small things.
+Perhaps that is because I always find myself angry, even at small things.
 But can you blame me?
 I mean, who on earth would feel happy when they get upset?
 Of course, there is no one.
 And even if people tell me that I am too naïve in just feeling angry for petty things, I do not care.
 If those things upset or disappoint me, then it does.
 I won’t control my temper just because somebody might get offended or hurt.

 My anger is way out of control most of the time.
 Some of the things I do are very inappropriate such as shouting at someone else’s face, breaking and smashing things into small pieces, and physically hurting someone.
 I also find myself lying most of sometimes so I can emotionally torture others’ feelings and thoughts.
 Doing these things makes me feel both in control and pathetic at the same time.

 I know that my actions are solely based on the triggers I can’t avoid.
-Some of the few things that can affect my anger management issue when I deal with things repeatedly.
+Some of the things that can affect my anger management issue when I deal with things repeatedly.
 It makes me lose all the patience I have.
 It makes me feel stupid for putting up with things I can’t come up with a solution to.
 Sometimes, I also get uncomfortable when my opinions are not heard, which makes me feel unappreciated.
 Also, there are moments that I get in rage just for thinking about how most people bully me with my condition.
 And the fact that they intend to avoid me makes me lose my last inch of restricted tolerance.

 I find myself entirely unpredictable as I get angry often too much.
-Even those memories I used to remember to make me feel a little irritated.
+Even those memories I used to remember make me feel a little irritated.
 In unfortunate instances, hearing words and phrases that do not entirely concern me makes me annoyed—and knowing that people worry too much about their lives and all that makes me want to hate them.
 I get frustrated and agitated when I can’t control situations and sometimes people too.